Social Media Basics | What is Social Media?

 - Connect your Social Media.
 If you have a blog, make it so that your posts are automatically sent to your Facebook so that people can access your content easily.

 - Encourage participation by having exciting promotions.
-Do giveaways, contents, or events that will probe offline action, as well as online.
+Do giveaways, contests, or events that will prompt offline action, as well as online.

 - Be relevant, but be fun too.
 Make posts that are relevant to your target market and to your niche, but don’t always make things so serious.
 Providing your customers with content that is still relevant to them, but is on the light side, makes it easy to be consistent.
 This is something that your customers will also greatly appreciate and will certainly increase your brand image in a very, very positive way.